 Gorilla Trekking Regions in Uganda

-Uganda is one of the 3 African countries homing the endangered mountain gorillas.
+Uganda is specifically one of the 3 African countries homing the endangered mountain gorillas.
 Uganda is blessed with almost half of the total population of these endangered species.
 With two National parks entirely dedicated to these Gentle Apes, Uganda homes almost ½ of the total world’s population of mountain gorilla .
-There are two Gorilla Trekking Regions in Uganda that is Bwindi impenetrable National park and Mgahinga Gorilla National Park.
+There are two Gorilla Trekking Regions in Uganda that is to say Bwindi impenetrable National park and Mgahinga Gorilla National Park.

 Bwindi National Park:

 It is in the southwestern part of the country with an approximate area of 33sq km.
-Gorilla trekking started way back in 1993 in the Buhoma sector.
+Furthermore, gorilla trekking started way back in 1993 in the Buhoma sector.
 Kabale is the nearest big town with facilities like banks, ATMs, a shopping center and many more.
 Bwindi is a UNESCO and world heritage site because of its ecological importance and biodiversity .
 3 Day Gorillas and Lake Bunyonyi

 It is the main Gorilla Trekking Regions in Uganda with 4 tracking sectors or trails namely: